PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Background and Related Work

-\paragraph{DM-based approaches.} These adapt generative DMS to approximate the posterior distribution $p(\x|\y)$ by combining score-based priors with data-consistency terms.
-A pioneering example is diffusion posterior sampling (DPS)~\citep{chung2023dps}, which modifies the denoising step by incorporating the gradient with respect to $\x_t$ of the measurement likelihood evaluated at the denoised Tweedie estimate of the clean data, as an approximation to $\log p({\bf y}|\x_t)$.
+\paragraph{DM-based approaches} These adapt DMs to approximate the posterior distribution $p(\x|\y)$ by combining score-based priors with data fidelity terms~\citep{chung2023dps,graikos2022diffusion,zhu2023DiffPIR,xu2024_DPnP,wu2024_PnP-DM,park2025plug,song2023pgdm,mardani2024reddiff,alcalar2024ZAPS,moufad2025midpointguidance}.
+Among these, diffusion posterior sampling (DPS)~\citep{chung2023dps} modifies the denoising step by incorporating the gradient with respect to $\x_t$ of the measurement likelihood evaluated at the denoised Tweedie estimate of the clean data, as an approximation to $\log p({\bf y}|\x_t)$.
 Intuitively, this adjustment encourages each denoising update to remain consistent with the observed measurements while following the learned data prior.
 While effective, DPS typically requires hundreds of NFEs to achieve stable reconstructions, which severely limits its practicality.
-More recent approaches~\citep{song2023pgdm,zhu2023DiffPIR,mardani2024reddiff,alcalar2024ZAPS,moufad2025midpointguidance} have reduced the computational cost to roughly 20–100 NFEs, but this is still far from the efficiency required for large-scale or real-time applications.
-A complementary line of work formulates inverse problems as Schrödinger bridge problems, interpolating between natural image priors and measurement-conditioned distributions through coupled forward–reverse dynamics.
-Approaches such as I$^2$SB~\citep{liu2023_I2SB} and CDDB~\citep{chung2023_CDDB} achieve faster sampling by initializing from measurements rather than Gaussian noise, but since the generative model must be trained from scratch for each forward operator, they generalize poorly to new or out-of-domain tasks.
+Another line of work integrates the classical PnP framework directly into the diffusion sampling process by decoupling the prior and data terms~\cite{graikos2022diffusion,zhu2023DiffPIR,xu2024_DPnP,wu2024_PnP-DM,park2025plug}.
+The DM acts as a generative denoiser for the prior subproblem, while the data fidelity is enforced analytically via a proximal operator.
+While these approaches highlight the promise of combining generative models with PnP formulations, they still typically require on the order of 100 NFEs, limiting their practical efficiency.
+More recent approaches~\citep{song2023pgdm,mardani2024reddiff,alcalar2024ZAPS,moufad2025midpointguidance} have further reduced the computational cost to roughly 20–100 NFEs.
+However, this is still far from the efficiency required for large-scale or real-time applications.